 Nov 14, 2014.
 Passed 252/161.

-From Nov 2014 to Apr 2018, Norcross missed 34 of 2,230 roll call votes, which is 1.5%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Nov 2014 to Sep 2018, Norcross missed 45 of 2,482 roll call votes, which is 1.8%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.